ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. The system validates the provided UIN/VID and security code; checks for the registered mobile number/email ID, and triggers an OTP notification to the individual.
 1. The individual provides the OTP as received.
 1. The system validates the provided OTP, successfully authenticates the individual.
-Please refer to the [**OTP Authentication**](#10-otp-authentication-) for more details.
 1. The system provides the history of authentication for all the authentication modalities.
 1. During the validation of UIN/VID, if the UIN/VID is not found or the mobile number/email ID is not associated with the UIN/VID, or the provided OTP is not correct, then the system triggers a respective error notification.